Cover Crops for Improving Nitrogen Use Efficiency in a Semiarid Irrigated Forage Rotation

 Materials and methods:

-The research was initiated in September 2021 in an ongoing project established in fall 2018 at NMSU-Agricultural Science Center (ASC), Clovis, NM (34°36’59” N, 103°13’06” W, and elevation 1368 m above mean sea level).
+The research was initiated in September 2021 in an ongoing project established in the fall of 2018 at NMSU-Agricultural Science Center (ASC), Clovis, NM (34°36’59” N, 103°13’06” W, and elevation 1368 m above mean sea level).
 The study area has an annual average maximum and minimum temperature of 22.2°C and 6.1°C, respectively, and precipitation of 452 mm.
-The study site has an Olton clay loam (fine, mixed, superactive, thermic Aridic Paleustolls) soil based on USDA classification.
+Most of the precipitation is received during the summer months.
+The study site has an Olton clay loam (fine, mixed, superactive, thermic Aridic Paleustolls).

 The study was laid out in a randomized complete block design with four cover crop treatments and four replications.
 The major cash crop included forage corn (Zea mays L.) and sorghum (Sorghum bicolor L. Moench) in a rotation.
 Each plot has a 9.1 m (30 ft.) x 12.2 m (40 ft.) size.
 The treatments included: